CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### FSBucket

-FSBuckets can't be migrated across zones either.
-You will have to create a new add-on on the target zone and transfer the content from the old add-on to the new one.
+FSBuckets can not be migrated across zones either.
+You will have to create a new FSBucket in the target zone and transfer its content from the old to the new one.

 To do so, you can use the `lftp` or `rclone` tools.
 Or you can ask our support team and we will be able to do it for you.